 When purchasing a home, it is important to be aware of how taxes were calculated for the previous homeowner.
 Local governments often give out exemptions to specific people for property taxes, making them a little less.
 For example, seniors and veterans often receive an exemption on property taxes and receive a lower tax rate.
 So, if the house you are looking at is owned by a senior or veteran, then current taxes on the property will not necessarily be the rate you receive.
 It’s good to keep this in mind as you budget and move through the home buying process.

-A well-trained Mortgage Planner, like the ones at Blackhawk Bank, will make sure you qualify for the mortgage payment based on the correct tax rate from the get-go.
+The Mortgage Loan Officers at Blackhawk Bank make sure you qualify for the mortgage payment based on the correct tax rate from the get-go.
 Because taxes are paid based on the previous year, any changes made in ownership and exemptions will usually take a while to process.
 Our Mortgage Planners will double-check to make sure you qualify for the mortgage and tax bill, so you will have no surprises down the road.

 How Do You Pay Property Taxes?